f-mode oscillations of anisotropic neutron stars in full general relativity: Results for f-mode oscillations of anisotropic neutron stars

-This characteristic time is called the damping time.
-From Fig. \ref{T-vs-M}, we observe that the damping time decreases as the mass of the neutron star increases for all values of anisotropy strength.
-This trend indicates that as the mass of the star increases, the damping of the oscillation occurs at a faster rate.
-However, it is worth noting that for stars with high masses, a slight increase in the damping time can be observed.
-To get an idea about how the damping time gets affected by the anisotropy, we plotted the damping time with respect to anisotropic strength for neutron stars with $1.4 M_\odot$.
-From Fig. \ref{T-vs-tau-1921}, it is evident that for a neutron star with an anisotropic strength of $\tau = 2$, the damping time experiences a significant decrease of approximately $28\%$ compared to an isotropic star with the same mass.
-This observation highlights the substantial impact of anisotropy on the damping time, resulting in a more rapid dissipation of the oscillation energy for anisotropic stars with higher tangential pressure relative to the radial pressure.
-Conversely, as the value of $\tau$ decreases from $0$ to $-2$, we observe a significant increase in the damping time, approximately three times that of the damping time for the isotropic case.
-This implies that for neutron stars with lower anisotropy strength, where the tangential pressure is lower than the radial pressure, the damping of the oscillation proceeds at a much slower rate, resulting in a longer damping time compared to the isotropic scenario.
-Furthermore, Fig. \ref{T-vs-tau-1921} reveals that for a softer equation of state (e.g., BSk19), the effect of anisotropy on the damping time is similar to that observed for a stiffer equation of state (e.g., BSk21).
-As the anisotropy strength increases from $0$ to $1.5$, the damping time decreases by approximately $24\%$.
-Conversely, as the anisotropy strength decreases from $0$ to $-1$, the damping time increases by around $60\%$.
-These findings indicate that the impact of anisotropy on the damping time remains consistent irrespective of the stiffness of the equation of state, albeit with varying magnitudes of change.
+In Fig. \ref{T-vs-tau-1921}, we plot the values of the anisotropic strength along the abscissa and the values of the damping time along the ordinate for neutron stars of a fixed mass $1.4~{\rm M_\odot}$ for EsoS BSk21 and BSk19.
+From this figure, we see that the qualitative nature of the two curves is similar, indicating a common trend.
+However, it is evident that the neutron stars with a softer EoS like the BSk19 EoS, give smaller values of the damping time of oscillations across the entire range of the anisotropy.
+We also notice the fact that, for a neutron star of mass $1.4~{\rm M_\odot}$ with BSk21 EoS and an anisotropic strength of $\tau = 2$, the damping time experiences a decrease of $28\%$ compared to an isotropic star of the same mass.
+Conversely, for the same mass and the EoS, as the value of $\tau$ decreases from $0$ to $-2$, we observe a significant increase in the damping time, approximately three times ($300\%$) of that for the isotropic case.
+For neutron stars of mass $1.4~{\rm M_\odot}$ with BSk19 EoS, as the anisotropic strength increases from $0$ to $1.5$, the damping time decreases by $24\%$.
+Conversely, as the anisotropic strength decreases from $0$ to $-1$, the damping time increases by $60\%$.